One of the many creatures you are sure to encounter in the Sea Pines Forest Preserve is the Great Blue Heron.

 Often, these magnificent birds can be seen on the banks of lagoons either fishing or warming themselves in the sun.
-The Great Blue Heron is a master fisherman and uses its long, colored toes to entice fish.
-When prey ventures too close, the heron uses its razor-sharp beak to strike with deadly accuracy and rarely misses its quarry.
-Guests on the H20 Alligator Boat often get to experience this thrilling sight up close, with a knowledgeable guide who can point out the little details that make the experience even more enjoyable.
+The Great Blue Heron is a master fisherman.
+It uses its long, colored toes to entice fish.
+When prey ventures too close, the heron uses its razor-sharp beak to strike with deadly accuracy.
+It rarely misses its quarry.
 While you are bound to see a variety of other birds out on the water, the Great Blue Heron is a special treat.

 The Great Blue Heron is one of the largest birds in the heron species, with a range encompassing all of North America and some of Central and South America.
 They mate and nest from December through March, so this time of year is the perfect opportunity to see one.

-Great Blue Herons are an integral part of the Lowcountry’s ecosystem and exciting for families and guests to witness while visiting the area.
-Many other birds share the preserve with Great Blue Herons, including Egrets, Storks, Night Herons, Green Herons, Ospreys, Bald Eagles and more.
+Great Blue Herons are an integral part of the Lowcountry’s ecosystem.
+Many other birds share the preserve with them, including Egrets, Storks, Night Herons, Green Herons, Ospreys, Bald Eagles and more.
 However, the sighting of a Great Blue Heron is sure to be an unforgettable encounter for all who experience it.

 H2O Sports is a great place to spark curiosity and inspire learning in all ages, offering eco-adventure tours and live alligator exhibits.
 To make reservations for the Alligator and Wildlife Tour, please call (877) 290-4386.
 For information, visit H2OSports.com.